raziell74/skyrim-junk-it-ng/README.md

 ## Compatibility

 - This mod should be compatible with most other mods.
-- SKSE Plugin was built with CommonLibSSE NG and should work for all skyrim versions.
+- Built with CommonLibSSE NG, should work for all skyrim versions.

 ## To Do